 Some patients can present with a fulminant inflammatory disorder called Acute Disseminated Encephalomyelitis (ADEM).
 This typically presents following infection or vaccination and patients are usually extremely unwell.
 Once seen, never forgotten (but, to be fair, rarely seen in adults).

 Demyelinating variants also exist.
 The best characterised of these is Neuromyelitis Optica (NMO).
 I would not expect medical students to need to know much about NMO.
 Basically, the classic presentation is with bilateral optic neuritis and longitudinal extensive myelitis.
 As you might imagine, patients present with profound visual loss and either paraparesis or tetraparesis.
 Specific antibodies, aquaporin-4, are now known to associate with this condition.
 Follow the links to the references below for more information.
+Also, bear in mind that the spectrum of NMO presentations is broad and it can present a bit more like MS.

 Systemic autoimmune conditions, such as SLE, sarcoidosis and vasculitis can all present with similar symptoms.
 It is worth considering these, at least in passing, although there are all fairly rare in the context of presentation is typical of MS. Most can be ruled out with a series of blood tests looking at inflammatory markers and autoimmune screens.